‘We started running’: 8 killed in Texas outlet mall shooting

 Eber Romero was at an Under Armour store when a cashier mentioned there was a shooting.

-As he left, Romero said, the mall appeared empty and all the shops had their security gates down.
+As he left, the mall appeared empty and all the shops had their security gates down, Romero said.
 That is when he started seeing broken glass and victims of the shooting on the floor of the shopping center.

-Associated Press writers Gene Johnson in Seattle and Adam Kealoha Causey in Dallas contributed to this report.
+Associated Press writers Jamie Stengle and Adam Kealoha Causey in Dallas and Gene Johnson in Seattle contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.